How to Maintain Your Nameplate

 Cleaning would be easy if all damage were the same.
 But of course, it’s never quite that simple.
 Instead, many different outside forces can cause severe damage to your nameplate, given enough time.
 All of them require different methods of treatment and prevention, and as such, we should consider them all separately.

-With this in mind, here are some of the top causes of nameplate damage as well as a few corresponding metal nameplate maintenance tips.
+With this in mind, here are some of the top causes of nameplate damage as well as a few corresponding metal nameplate restoration and maintenance tips.

 An abrasion is just a fancy name for a scratch, scrape or some other type of contact surface damage that might mar the smooth finish of your metal nameplate.
 It might happen if you drop your nameplate on the floor, or perhaps if a heavy object crashes into it.
 Either way, this might look like a crack, a scar or a scratch.
 Because nameplates see a lot of handling, they’re quite susceptible to this type of damage.